-Who knew that the candy-colored Dragon Fruit, or Pitaya, came from a cactus?
+Who knew the candy-colored Dragon Fruit or Pitaya came from a cactus?
 These bright pink fruits come from a night-blooming cactus commonly known as the Queen of the Night.
 Despite their flashy appearance, their flavor is very mild.
 Many compare it to a bland, slightly sweet melon or kiwi.

-How to Eat It: Simply slice it, open, scoop out the white pulp and eat or add it to smoothies and shakes.
+How to Eat It: Simply slice, open, scoop out the white pulp, and eat or add it to smoothies and shakes.

 6. Aloe vera

-You already know about this spiny succulent's applications in treating burns, rashes and minor cuts and scrapes, but its benefits extend much further.
+You already know about this succulent's applications in treating burns, rashes, and minor cuts and scrapes, but its benefits extend much further.

 7. Ferocactus (Barrel Cactus)

-The large, hard spines on this Southwestern American succulent make it look more like a menace than a tasty treat, but it is completely edible.
+The large stiff spines on this Southwestern American cactus make it look more like a menace than a tasty treat, but it is completely edible.
 Its bright red flowers wilt to produce yellow fruit that resembles a miniature pineapple.
 Native Americans traditionally ate the flowers and even the flesh of the plant itself, but they are not very palatable (but useful if you ever get lost in the desert!).

-How to Eat It: The fruit has a slightly slimy pulp with edible, black seeds and can be picked right off the cactus and eaten raw.
-Its flavor is slightly tart and reminiscent of lemon and kiwi.
+How to Eat It: The fruit has a slightly slimy pulp with edible black seeds and can be picked right off the cactus and eaten raw.
+Its flavor is somewhat tart and reminiscent of lemon and kiwi.